 A plan of this magnitude will not come without a cost.
 We expect to log many volunteer hours from the work of the Action Teams.
 Cold hard cash will be necessary to complete the plan.
 The BDC, who has oversight on the Plan and its implementation, will need to employ additional staff and there will be meeting costs along with marketing costs.

-If you and/or your organization are willing to support the Monroe County Link Plan, please contact the BDC for further details.
+If you and/or your organization would like to support the Monroe County Link Plan, please contact the BDC for further information.

 You may view the proposed Monroe County Link budget projections below in the Downloadable Files section.